tismitt/tismitt/README.md

 - 👋 Hi, I’m @tismitt
 - 👀 I’m interested in Architecture, Design, AI and Robotics
 - 🌱 I’m currently learning to catch up all that AI has to offer.
-- 💞️ I’m looking to collaborate on AI and Architecture in praticular
+- 💞️ I’m looking to collaborate on AI and Architecture in particular
 - 📫 How to reach me via my email: tismitt@gmail.com

 <!---